hangoutsbot/hangoutsbot/README.md

 #Dekrizifier - Powered by Hangupsbot

+**UPDATES**
+Very simplistic and hacky image upload to google plus along with the posting of images.
+See plugins/dekriz.py.  testUpload.py is also my trial and error for uploading to Google Plus.
+All of this needs to be overhauled.

 Hangupsbot is a bot designed for working with Google Hangouts.
 * **Mentions** :
   If somebody mentions you in a room, receive a private hangout from the bot with details onthe mention,